Last Updated on September 14, 2023

 The gear-shift transmission maintains the compact tractor at a targeted speed, allows for great PTO, and is affordable.
 The clutch allows this transmission to effectively alter speeds.

-Many people use the hydrostatic transmission and for good reason.
+Many people use the hydrostatic transmission (also shortened as hydro or hst) and for good reason.
 It’s easy to use, is an automatic transmission, and has great speed control.
 The inexperienced will find these transmissions function similar to the automatic car transmissions.
 And, even better, they’re affordable.

 Keep in mind, within the different transmission groups, there are also variants to consider.
 Perform a deep-dive into which transmission you think is best.
 The more you know, the more secure you will feel with your purchase.